JWLMT88/discord-rpc/README.md

 - Connect to Discord API using the Presence class from pypresence, and set the start time to the current time.

 #### And that's it!
-This script continually checks if Ableton Live 11 Suite is running and updates the Discord status with the project name if it is.
+This script continually checks if the programm is running and updates the Discord status with the project name if it is.

 ## License
 This repository is licensed under the MIT license.
 See the LICENSE file for more information.